syncfusion-content/fileformat-docs/FileFormat/Presentation/Getting Started.md

 ## Creating a simple PowerPoint presentation with basic elements from scratch

-In this page, you can see how to create a simple PowerPoint presentation using Essential Presentation API.
+In this page, you can see how to create a simple PowerPoint presentation by using Essential Presentation API.

-For creating and manipulating a PowerPoint presentation, we need the below assemblies to be included in the application.
+For creating and manipulating a PowerPoint presentation, include the following assemblies to be included in the application.

 <table>
 <tr>